systelab/systelab-components/projects/systelab-components/src/lib/modal/message-popup/README.md

 public showCustomQuestionPopup(titleDescription: string, messageDescription: string, modalClass?: string, width?: number, height?: number, buttons?: MessagePopupButton[], icon?: MessagePopupIcon): Observable<any>
 ```

 Use showAskAgainPopup to show a popup with a check.
-Closing the popup will send the check status.
+Closing the popup will send an array with the button value and the check status.

 ```javascript
 public showAskAgainPopup(titleDescription: string, messageDescription: string, modalClass?: string, width?: number, height?: number, buttons?: MessagePopupButton[], icon?: MessagePopupIcon, messageAskAgain?: string): Observable<any>